driftpractice/Auto-Switch-Camera/README.md

 Takeyoh's original video demonstrating his camera: https://youtu.be/TCKzu5ITnQ4?si=c_RrsNixeMkm_gAD

-He can also bne found at:
+He can also be found at:
 takeyohのおぼえがき
 takeyoh.hatenablog.com